UMassCDS/slurmcollie/docs/Modeling approach.md

 Step 7 will take longer, as it has to go back to the raster data (but only for variables that end up in the model).
 I anticipate not running this nearly as many times as Step 6, as most models will obviously suck from the stats and we won't want to look at them.
 # Code
+1. **find_standards**.
+Pick raster standards for gather_data.
+Creates a new sites.txt.
+May make more sense to just do this by hand for 10 files.
+They shouldn't change over time.
-8. **gather_data**.
+2. **gather_data**.
 Collect raster data from various source locations (orthophotos, DEMs, canopy height models) for each site.
 Clip to site boundary, resample and align to standard resolution.
 	*Arguments*:
 		**site** - one or more site names.
 Default = all sites
 		**pattern** -  regex filtering rasters.
 Default = '.\*' (match all)
 		**subdirs** - subdirectories to search.
 Default = c('RFM processing inputs/Orthomosaics/', 'Share/Photogrammetry DEMs/', 'Share/Canopy height models/')
 		**basedir** - full path to subdirs
-		**standard** - point to a raster that will be used as the standard for grain and alignment; all rasters will be resampled to match.
-Default: orthomosiacs/ Mica file with earliest date (regardless of whether it's in the rasters specification).
+		**resultbase** - base name of result directory **resultdir** - subdir for results.
+Default is 'stacked/'.
+The site name will be appended to this.
 		**replace** = FALSE.
 If true, deletes the existing stack and replaces it.
 Use with care!
-		**resultdir** - name of result subdirectory.
-Default = 'predictors/'
+		**update** -  if TRUE, only process new files, assumming existing files are good
+		**googledrive** - if TRUE, get source data from currently connected Google Drive (login via browser on first connection); if FALSE, read from local drive
+		**cachedir** -  path to local cache directory; required when googledrive = TRUE.
+The cache directory should be larger than the total amount of data processed--this code isn't doing any quota management.
+This is not an issue when using a scratch drive on Unity, as the limit is 50 TB.
+There's no great need to carry over cached data over long periods, as downloading from Google to Unity is very fast.
+To set up a scratch drive on Unity, see https://docs.unity.rc.umass.edu/documentation/managing-files/hpc-workspace/.
+Be polite and release the scratch workspace when you're done.
+See comments in get_file.R for more notes on caching.
 	*Source*: geoTIFFs for each site
 	*Results*: geoTIFFs, clipped, resampled, and aligned
+	*Status*: **DONE!!!**
 - All source data are expected to be in EPSG:4326.
-Non-conforming rasters will be reprojected.
+Non-conforming rasters will be reprojected with a warning.
 - Note that adding to an existing stack using a different standard will lead to sorrow.
-If a stack for the site already exists and replace = FALSE, one of the rasters in the stack will be compared with the standard for alignment, potentially producing an error. **Not currently implemented**; not sure if I'll bother.
-- **May modify it to read from [Google drive](https://googledrive.tidyverse.org/)**, but not sure what the best approach to doing this on Unity is yet.
-It might make more sense to copy source files from the Google drive first.
-It'd be slicker but probably slower to read files from GD.
+- If we get a big NAS and move data off of the Google Drive, I'll add a **sftp** option to get data from an STFP server connected to the NAS and cache it locally as we do with the Google Drive.

-9. **upscale_predictors**.
+1. **upscale_predictors**.
 	Upscale predictor variables.
 Create predictors at coarser grains (e.g., mean, SD, IQR, maybe 10th and 90th percentile)
 	*Arguments*:
 		rasters - regex or vector of target geoTIFFs.
 Default: all files with "ortho" in the name